A cluttered bedroom is such an energy leak.

 That’s why I’m a big fan of smarter storage spots that keep everything clean and reachable, without letting it hog all the shelving.

-You should use vacuum bags for very bulky comforters and store them on the top shelf or under the bed, and keep sheet sets in breathable fabric bags or inside their own pillowcase and label by size.
+I always use vacuum bags for very bulky comforters and store them on the top shelf or under the bed, and keep sheet sets in breathable fabric bags or inside their own pillowcase and label by size.

 Shop This Setup